designedbydark/open-source-keyboards-designedbydark/README.md

    Jane V2 (top mount).
 Some versions may support Alps, but usually this plate support MX switches only.

-   Ecliptica plate (top mount variation designedbydark), which is also released here, but on a non-commercial license.
+   Ecliptica plate (top mount variation designedbydark), which is included in the first release, but on a non-commercial license.
 MX switches only.

 ***